How to Create and Use the Orton Effect

 - Click the Levels clipping layer and change the levels settings.

-As I mentioned at the start of this tutorial, there are many ways to create this effect.
+As I mentioned at the start of this tutorial, there are many ways to create the Orton effect.
 If you use Photoshop or Affinity Photo, an alternative way to create the Orton Effect is to use a Frequency Separation.

 Orton Effect with Plug-ins

 If you want an easier way to create the Orton Effect, it may be best to turn to a Photoshop “plug-in”.
 Although we call these plug-ins, many are standalone photo editors where you don’t need Photoshop.
-Two such editors are On1 Photo RAW and Luminar from Skylum.
+Two such editors are On1 Photo RAW (affiliate link) and Luminar from Skylum (affiliate link).